Machapunga

 The Machapunga were a small Algonquian language–speaking Native American tribe from coastal northeastern North Carolina.
 They were part of the Secotan people.
 They were a group from the Powhatan Confederacy who migrated from present-day Virginia.

-They are now extinct as a tribe.
+Machpunga is also the name of an early 16th-century village on the Potomac River and of an 18th-century Powhatan Confederacy village in Northampton County, Virginia.

 Name

 Anthropologist John Reed Swanton wrote that Machapunga meant "bad dust" or "much dirt" in their Algonquian language.

-They were also called the Mattamuskeet Indians.
+Language

+The spoke an Carolina Algonquian language which became extinct.

 Territory

 The Machapunga lived in what is now Hyde County, North Carolina.
 Their lands may have extended into present-day Beaufort, North Carolina, as well as Washington, Tyrrell, and Dare counties.
-The Machapunga lived in the Pungo River area.

-Their primary village was Mattamuskeet, likely located on the shore of Mattamuskeet Lake in present-day Hyde County.
+In 1700 and 1701, the Machapunga maintained a village named Mattamuskeet.
+It held 30 warriors and was likely located on the shore of Mattamuskeet Lake in present-day Hyde County.

 History

 Early 20th-century ethnographer Frank Speck believed that the historical Machapunga and other Algonquian tribes in North Carolina had probably been earlier connected to the larger population based in coastal Virginia.
 He believed the tribes in North Carolina were part of an early and large Algonquian migration south after European contact.
 He noted the presence of Algonquian-speaking tribes on the Northeast coast and in eastern and central Canada.